coast-wide-systems/steam-linux-builder/README.md

 # Rust (bevy) Builder for the Steam Linux SDK (sniper)

-This is a helper image to create native Linux builds targeting the Steam "sniper" (v3) Linux runtime using Steam's Linux SDK v3.
+This is a helper image to create native Linux builds targeting the Steam Linux runtime using Steam's Linux SDK v4.

 The current use case is to volume mount your Rust project to the image's /src directory and allow the build script to compile the project directly.
 It's recommended to run `cargo clean` prior to compiling,